Irynatar/project1-choose-your-own-adventure/README.md

 # project1-choose-your-own-adventure
-This is repository for the project 1 EvolveU "Kiddnapping in Paris"
+This is repository for the project 1 EvolveU "Kidnapping in Paris".

 To start the game you need: